MehdiAbbanaBennani/continual-learning-ogdplus/README.md

  PyTorch >= 1.5.0

 ## Reproducibility
-In order to replicate the results of the paper, please run the scripts in the scripts directory.
+In order to replicate the results of the paper, please run the scripts provided in the scripts directory.

 ## Questions/ Bugs
 - For questions or bugs, please feel free to contact Mehdi Abbana Bennani or to raise an issue on Github :)